Ophir Utah

 • even legitimate businessmen

 It was an exciting time.
 Many of the strikes were rich ones.
-Resulting in some very colorful names:
+Some of the resulting names exhibited this excitement.

 • Miner’s Delight